 The NSWEC undertook an audit of the accessibility status of all polling places against information supplied by the AEC.
 Polling place accessibility information was provided to the Returning Officers for review at the local level along with a list of criteria used by the AEC in assessing accessibility from the car park to the voting area but not including items such as wheelchair accessible toilets.
 All criteria provided to the Returning Officer were required to be met for a polling place to be deemed fully accessible.
 Statewide 549 (21.1%) of polling places had full wheelchair access and 1,103 (42.5%) had partial wheelchair access.
-Deniliquin Council had one accessible polling place and one with assisted access.
+Murray Shire Council had no accessible polling places and three with assisted access.